 The science program emphasizes inquiry and the use of the scientific method in science classes.
 At each grade level increasingly complex topics are studied from the fields of biology, physics, chemistry and environmental science.
 The emphasis is on experimentation and application rather than memorization.

 The Maple Bear Middle Years program reflects current research in adolescent education.
 The challenge is to facilitate learning while respecting the unique developmental stages and characteristics of young adolescents.
 Parents, teachers and school leaders have critical roles to play in the education of Middle Years students.

 The Maple Bear High School program provides a combination of locally required subjects taught in the local language and a number of official courses from the Province of Manitoba, Canada, taught in English or French.
 This means that a Maple Bear student graduates with a local diploma as well as an official Canadian certificate which specifies which official Canadian courses were completed.

-The Province of Manitoba, Canada and Maple Bear Global Schools have an agreement which permits Maple Bear to offer a specific number of official Manitoba High School courses for credit.
+The Province of Manitoba, Canada and Maple Bear Global Schools have an agreement that permits Maple Bear to offer a specific number of official Manitoba High School courses for credit.

 High School program details are customized for each host country.
 For example, in some countries high school includes Grades 9-12.
 In other countries, High School includes Grades 10-12.
-In either case, Maple Bear works within local regulation to devise a high school program which provides graduation to local colleges and universities as well as strong preparation for entry into Canadian or other international universities.
+In either case, Maple Bear works within local regulations to devise a high school program that provides graduation to local colleges and universities as well as strong preparation for entry into Canadian or other international universities.

 Local courses are taught by locally qualified teachers.
 Official Canadian courses are taught by certified Canadian teachers.
 All Maple Bear High School teachers receive Maple Bear training to ensure that the teaching strategies in all subjects meet the Canadian standard.